 Sex and Disabilities Not Mutually Exclusive

-- Problems of lubrication can be helped by the use of water-soluble lubricants such as K-Y Jelly or Astroglide.
+- Problems of lubrication can be helped by the use of water-soluble lubricants.
 Do not use petroleum jelly, which can cause infections.

-- It is perfectly OK to leave a catheter in place during intercourse, as long as it is taped to the stomach or inner thigh to keep it out of the way.
+- It is okay to leave a catheter in place during intercourse, as long as it is taped to the stomach or inner thigh to keep it out of the way.

 - Try and keep track of your sleep patterns so you can make love at times when your energy is at a peak.

-- Pain syndromes can often be controlled with medications such as amitriptyline (Elavil, Sinequan).
+- Pain syndromes can often be controlled with medications.
 Other medications can be timed so that their benefit is coordinated with the desired time for sexual activity.

 - A urologist can help you explore options to manage difficulties with erection, these might include medication, exercises, or prostheses.

-People with minimal use of their arms and legs can learn to stimulate their partners using their toes, a towel, or their mouth.
+- People with minimal use of their arms and legs can learn to stimulate their partners using other parts of their bodies.